rerobots/cli/README.md

 command-line interface (CLI) for [rerobots](https://rerobots.net/)

-Documentation of the current release is at https://rerobots-cli.readthedocs.io/ or can be built from sources as described below.
+Documentation of the current release is at https://docs.rerobots.net/tools/cli

 Getting Started